JulienDemarque/front-end-Developer-Interview-Questions-Learning-Material/README.md

 A list of tutorial/books/videos for getting the knowledge necessary to answer the front-end developper interview questions

-The original list comes from here: https://github.com/h5bp/Front-end-Developer-Interview-Questions/ You can find answers on this repo already: https://github.com/utatti/Front-end-Developer-Interview-Questions-And-Answers/tree/master/answers
+The original list comes from here: https://github.com/h5bp/Front-end-Developer-Interview-Questions/ You can find answers on this repo already: https://github.com/utatti/Front-end-Developer-Interview-Questions-And-Answers/tree/master/answers, or in this article: https://medium.com/@nupoor_neha/javascript-front-end-interview-questions-1cbc5e32792b

 This repo aim is to give a list of in-depth learning material that will allow you to answer the questions rather than a short answer because some subjects (for example prototypal inheritance) need more than a few lines to be explained in depth...